Will CompMag make larger capacity magazines now that Duncan v. Becerra is over ruled?

 1. Laying down the firearm, turning it upside down, or not holding it in an upright position when loading your CompMag can cause the rounds to turn vertical in the magazine.
 Always hold your firearm upright while loading.
 See this post for details on proper loading:

-2. On the AR-15/AR-10 versions, if the CompMag is installed into the receiver with too much force, it can cause binding inside of the mag.
+2. On the AR-15/AR-10 versions, when using the locking screw for compliance, if the CompMag is installed into the receiver with too much force, it can cause binding inside of the mag.
 Over tightening the locking screw can cause the locking insert to expand excessively and squeeze the magazine.
 This can cause both loading and cycling problems as the rounds may not feed through the magazine properly.
 If this is the case, simply loosening the locking screw can solve your issues.
 See this post for more details: